le0kar0ub1/LightBeam/README.md

 # LightBeam

-The purpose of this project is to create some kernel base for several plateform.
+The purpose of this project is to create some kernel base for several plateforms.

 LightBeam is a little project without ambition that explore the OS development world.